 Manhattan came to Finglas in 1977 growing steadily to the size it is today.
 A walk in the vicinity of the Finglas based factory is an experience, which many people remark upon as their senses are assaulted by the wonderful aroma of freshly popped corn.

-Despite its very contemporary look and packaging, Manhattan popcorn is as authentic as the original popcorn the American Indians made many centuries ago.
+Despite its very contemporary look and packaging, Manhattan popcorn is as authentic as the original popcorn the Native Indians made many centuries ago.
 Popcorn is one of the healthiest snack foods you can have.
 Indeed in the 1600′s the colonial housewives put popcorn to practical mealtime uses and served it with cream and sugar.
 This was the first “puffed” breakfast cereal.

 Manhattan have always had a policy of offering best quality at affordable prices, so our popcorn comes in a range of 15g, 30g and 100g packs as well as 30g Cheese flavoured packets.

 Other products in the Manhattan snack range include Salted Peanuts, Dry Roasted Peanuts, Pistachio Nuts, Cashew Nuts, Chilli Nuts and Manhattan Crisps.

 Christopher Columbus discovers America and discovers that all the Indian tribes in America were familiar with popcorn.

 While exploring Mexico , Cortez saw the importance of popcorn to Aztec civilisation.
 These highly religious people placed popcorn on ceremonial headdresses and necklaces to ornament the statues of their Gods.